-I went to a Tony Robbins Business Mastery course.
+I went to a Tony Robbins Business course.
 One of those 4 or 5 day events where you are all excited about everything in the world after the first minute.

-- We had taken over $20m in our time.
+We had taken over $20m in our time.

-- We had set the world on fire with our philosophy, our passion, our love.
+We had set the world on fire with our philosophy, our passion, our love.

-- I became a retired millionaire… aged just 43.
+I had retired… aged just 43.

-- Most of all, I felt so over the moon that I could retire my parents, making sure they were comfortable enough to enjoy their twilight years in style.
+Most of all, I felt so over the moon that I could retire my parents, making sure they were comfortable enough to enjoy their twilight years in style.